 What does my student do if something is broken or does not work in their room?

 If a student has any issue with plumbing, electricity, or any other maintenance issue in their room, they should contact the RA or RA on-call to complete a maintenance form.
-If it is an emergency, they should let the RA know and the RA will contact Security/Maintenance.
+If it is an emergency, they should let the RA know and the RA will contact Public Safety/Maintenance.

 What is the visitation policy?